-Parameter Default Value Maximum Value FileTransferCompressionThreadsCount 2 N/A Controls the number of threads used for packet-level data compression.
+Parameter Default Value Maximum Value

+FileTransferCompressionThreadsCount 2 N/A

+Controls the number of threads used for packet-level data compression.
 This setting is ignored if compression is disabled.
 Because the compression is CPU-bound, this setting might have a performance impact.

+FileTransferBufferThresholdPercentage 10

-FileTransferBufferThresholdPercentage 10 Determines the minimum amount of data that must be buffered before creating and sending new network packets.
-FileTransferKeepAliveTimeOutMilliSec 120000 Specifies ow long to wait to start sending keep alive messages if TCP times out.
-FileTransferLongerThan24HoursSupport True FileTransferLowMemoryThresholdInBytes 536870912 Determines when the server considers itself to be in a low memory state, which causes augmentation of some networking behavior.
+Determines the minimum amount of data that must be buffered before creating and sending new network packets.

+FileTransferKeepAliveTimeOutMilliSec 120000

+Specifies ow long to wait to start sending keep alive messages if TCP times out.

-Parameter Default Value Maximum Value FileTransferMaxBufferSizeForLowMemoryInBytes 5242880 Specifies the internal buffer size used in a low memory state.
+Parameter Default Value Maximum Value FileTransferLongerThan24HoursSupport True FileTransferLowMemoryThresholdInBytes 536870912 Determines when the server considers itself to be in a low memory state, which causes augmentation of some networking behavior.
+FileTransferMaxBufferSizeForLowMemoryInBytes 5242880 Specifies the internal buffer size used in a low memory state.
 FileTransferMaxBufferSizeInBytes 31457280 Specifies internal buffer size for holding packet data.
 FileTransferMaxPacketSizeInBytes 1048576 Determines the largest packets that will be sent.
 FileTransferMinCompressionLimit 0 (disabled) max 65536 (64 KB) Specifies the packet-level compression threshold in bytes.
-FileTransferPort 3725 FileTransferSendReceiveBufferSize 0 (8192 bytes) max 5242880 (5 MB) Defines the maximum size (in bytes) of the send and receive buffers for TCP connections in the replication network.
+FileTransferPort 3725 FileTransferSendReceiveBufferSize 0 (8192 bytes) max 5242880 (5 MB) Defines the maximum size (in bytes) of the send and receive

+Defines the maximum size (in bytes) of the send and receive buffers for TCP connections in the replication network.
 The buffer size affects the TCP Receive Window (RWIN) size, which sets the number of bytes that can be sent without TCP acknowledgment.
 This setting is relevant for both file-based and block-based transfers.
 Tuning the buffer size based on your network bandwidth and latency improves throughput and reduces CPU processing.

 When the value is set to zero (off), the default TCP window size is used (8 KB).
-For custom sizes, specify the size in bytes.
-Use the following formula to determine the proper value: ((LINK_SPEED in Mbps / 8) DELAY in sec)) 1000 1024 For example, for a 100 Mbps link with 10 ms latency, the proper buffer size would be: (100/8) 0.01 1000 1024 = 128000 bytes For tuning information, see "Tuning FileTransferSendReceiveBufferSize" on page 123.

-FileTransferSendReceiveBufferSizeLinux

-0 (253952 bytes)

-Specifies the TCP/IP Receive Window (RWIN) Size setting for file transfer connections for Linux.
-It controls the number of bytes sent without TCP acknowledgment, in bytes.

-When the value is set to zero (off), the TCP/IP window size value for Linux is automatically calculated from the FileTransferSendReceiveBufferSize setting.
-If both parameters are set to zero (off), the default value is 248 KB.
 For custom sizes, specify the size in bytes.